ErpNetDocs/tech/modules/logistics/planning/material-requirements-planning.md

 - <b>PRS</b> - a supply order is created unconditionally on each order cycle. <i>Planning Order Cycle Days</i> specifies the number of days in the order cycle.

-### Lot Sizing Method
+### Lot sizing method

-The Lot Sizing Method specifies how much should be ordered.
+The lot sizing method specifies how much should be ordered.
 It is divided in two separate calculations:

 1. Algorithm calculations.